About the Company

 Independent providers offer complete one-to-one care and a product range you cannot get through the NHS or chain providers, but they cause concern for many.
 How do I know if I can trust the company if they aren’t a well-known name?
 What if the company stops trading?
 Will they stop being helpful once I have bought my hearing aids?
 These are valid concerns, but thankfully all audiologists have to be registered with the Healthcare Professions Council, and some are voluntary members of BSHAA, an organisation that acts as a customer care backstop and can compel audiologists to refund or pay damages to mistreated customers.

 Hearing and Tinnitus Care is a BSHAA member, fully insured/indemnified with RSA, and existing customers can be serviced even if the company were to stop trading/being open for new customers (this is in fact what will happen when I retire in 25 years!).
 The products I provide have warranties that are applicable even if you move home or change hearing care providers.
+I care very much for my reputation and want satisfied customers as their testimonials are what brings new customers.

 Qualifications and Memberships

 I hold a Bachelor’s degree in Healthcare Science (Audiology) from the University of Leeds, and a Level 1 qualification in British Sign Language.
 I am registered with the Health Care Professions Council as a Hearing Aid Dispenser (RHAD).
 An RHAD can practice with any of a number of different qualifications, from the now defunct 6-month course which some took in order to change their career, the foundation degree (FSc), or a 3 year degree which includes long-term clinical training within the NHS.
 The full honours degree is required to practice in the NHS and I chose this route as I wanted to immerse myself in my chosen topic, and be the best audiologist I can be.
+Other independent providers often have a lower qualification and come from a sales type background.
+They would not be allowed to hold the title Audiologist and dispense aids if they worked in the NHS.
+They may enjoy their work but unfortunately they can view it as a sales business instead of the healthcare provision that it is.
+It’s important to get to know your independent audiologist and have a money back guarantee in case they are not as good as they say.

 IMPORTANT INFORMATION - WARRANTIES AND GUARANTEES